 How are PIPS organised?

-The PIPS process is student-led – The students organise and plan their own, individual PIPS, with support from their University PIPS Contact.
+The PIPS process is student-led i.e. the students organise and plan their own, individual PIPS, with support from their University PIPS Contact.
 They are encouraged to find their own placements, either from organisations that have previously been PIPS hosts or those who are new to the PIPS programme.
+Students are usually in years 2 or 3 of their 4-year PhD programme when they undertake their PIPS.

 The White Rose DTP is interested in hearing from organisations from any employment sector – including industry, business, education, media, governmental and voluntary sector organisations/charities – who would be able to offer PIPS opportunities to our high calibre students.

-The benefits of the PIPS scheme to the organisation hosting the student include:
+The benefits of the PIPS scheme to the host organisation include:

 - Access to highly motivated students, who have graduated from high ranking universities